shakes76/PatternAnalysis-2024/recognition/YutongLi_GFNet/README.md

 ## Run this Project
 You can easily run this project and change any parameters you want by using train.py.
 The 'split_val_set' function in train.py only need to run once.
 It will cover the previous new dataset if you run multiple times.
 Nothing terrible will happend but better don't waste 3 min.

+## Conclusion
+This code use GFnet with some data augmentation get 75.91% accuracy on the test set of ANDI 2D brain scan slice data after training 2:06:36 on one NVIDIA a100 graph card.

 ## Reference
 [1] Rao, Y., Zhao, W., Zhu, Z., Lu, J., & Zhou, J. (2021).
 Global filter networks for image classification.
 (NeurIPS)